An automated door – every chicken keeper’s dream!

 - Waterproof control unit.

-- Wire is safely secured from rodents (and chickens).
+- The wire is safely secured from rodents (and chickens).

-- Adjustable timer or light sensitivity for control box.
+- Adjustable timer or light sensitivity for the control box.

 - Warranty and customer service.